antoine1000/kinect-skeleton/README.md

 - [ ] Faces, arms, legs... draw and projected on a skeleton 👹
 - [ ] A hand-drawer skeleton ✏️
 - [ ] A skeleton interacting with generate environment (or 3D objets) 🙌
+- [ ] Skeletons interacting with each others 💀👉💀

 ## Versions
 - Currently working with **Kinect v1 (Model 1414)** but I will add a **Kinect v2** version in the future.